-In those 10 years, I’ve learned a lot about myself and about being a professional engineer living and working in a small town.
-It might be hard to believe, but some of my engineering friends are often jealous of my situation.
-They know I’m getting great work experience, because even though we are in a small town, we are doing design and planning projects that the firms in larger cities also do, and I’m living somewhere that fulfills me.
+Over the last 20 years, I’ve learned much about myself and being a professional engineer living and working in a small town.
+A lot of my engineering friends are often jealous of my situation.
+They know I’m getting great work experience because even though we are in a small town, we are doing design and planning projects that the firms in Nashville and Birmingham do, and I’m living somewhere that fulfills me.

 Of course, there are advantages and disadvantages to being an engineer in a small town, so here are just a few.

 - Easy commute.
-I live out in the country, but it takes me only 10 minutes to get to work, and the worst traffic I encounter usually involves a school bus.
-Even when we need to drive into Nashville to see clients, we can be there in just over an hour.
-We can jump on I-65 or US-64 and be at in other areas of the state pretty quickly as well.
+I live out in the country, but it takes me only 12 minutes to get to work, and the worst traffic I encounter usually involves a school bus.
+Even when we need to drive into Nashville to see clients, we can be there in about an hour, depending on traffic.
+We can jump on I-65 or US-64 and be in other areas of the state quickly as well.

 - Easy access.
-We do a lot of work for the City of Pulaski and Giles County.
-Our office is across the street from City Hall and only half a block from the county courthouse, which is very convenient.
+We do work for the City of Pulaski occasionally.
+Our office is across the street from City Hall, which is very convenient.
+We no longer work for Giles County due to my role as a county commissioner.

-- Not as involved.
-It can be a little difficult to participate in engineering societies like the American Society of Civil Engineers (ASCE).
-But this disadvantage is also somewhat of an advantage.
-All four of us in the office do a lot of volunteering locally and it’s often more intimate and personal than what you might do in a larger city.
-So whether it’s working with the Giles County Humane Association, the Public Library, or the Tree Board, as I do, we have a lot of volunteer opportunities and usually know the people we are helping.
+- Community Involvement.
+It can be a little difficult to participate in engineering societies like the American Society of Civil Engineers (ASCE) or the American Society of Highway Engineers (ASHE), but due to the advancement of virtual meetings, we are able to participate much more.
+I do a lot of volunteering locally, and it’s often more intimate and personal than what you might do in a larger city.
+So, whether it’s working with the Giles County Humane Association, the Public Library, or the Tree Board, as I have done, we have a lot of volunteer opportunities and usually know the people we are helping.

-So even though I always said I never wanted to move back to a small town, I’m very happy living in the country with my seven acres, donkeys, roosters, dogs and cats.
-Evidently I’m meant to be a country girl who is lucky enough to be an engineer in her hometown.
+Even though I always said I never wanted to move back to a small town, I’m very happy living in the country with my seven acres, donkeys, dog, and cats.